 By: Kristen Becker

-Kristen Becker is a comedian who
+Becker is a comedian who started

-for national acts such as Doug Stanhope, Josh Blue (Winner of Last Comic
+national acts such as Doug Stanhope, Josh Blue (Winner of Last Comic

 Standing), and Ani DiFranco.
 Additionally, Kristen beat out 60

 contestants (all men) to win the 2006 Queen City Comedy Competition.

 Becker was recently named “One of America’s Funniest Lesbians” by CURVE